replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.29, 1.30, and 1.31

+### Improvements {#improvements-1-118-0}
+* Improves the flexibility of configuring the Cluster Resources collector in support bundle specs by limiting KOTS's default collection to its own namespace.

 ### Bug Fixes {#bug-fixes-1-118-0}
-* Fix for the upgrade flow in embedded cluster when there's no config and/or preflight checks available.
+* Fixes an issue where you could not upgrade Embedded Cluster instances if the new version didn't include config and preflight checks.

 ## 1.117.5